 Some of the Problems with Early Roomba Designs

-When you first got one of these early Roombas, you really had this thought that vacuuming daily might actually be a possibility.
+When you first got one of these early Roombas, you probably had this thought that vacuuming daily might actually be a possibility.
 You had this neat little robot machine that would just roam around your home, picking up all the dirt and dust before it even had a chance to settle.

 Why the Roomba 800 Series is Better

-The Roomba 860 is simply vastly superior to those early Roomba “pet edition” vacuum cleaners.
+The Roomba 860 is vastly superior to those early Roomba “pet edition” vacuum cleaners.
 Here are a few reasons why:

-1. Tangle Free Extractors
+1. Tangle-Free Extractors

 2. Extended Battery Life